Wall St Week Ahead: After stocks' first-quarter run, focus turns to data

 WARMING UP FOR EARNINGS SEASON

-The earnings calendar is light, with Monsanto Co (MON.N) and Constellation Brands Inc (STZ.N) the only S&P 500 companies due to release results.
-Investors will be gearing up for the unofficial start of earnings season the following week, when Alcoa Inc (AA.N)> reports on April 10.
+The earnings calendar is light, with Monsanto Co and Constellation Brands Inc the only S&P 500 companies due to release results.
+Investors will be gearing up for the unofficial start of earnings season the following week, when Alcoa Inc reports on April 10.

 Also on tap are same-store sales from retailers on Thursday, which could give further insight on consumer habits on the heels of Friday's consumer sentiment and personal income and spending data.